improveTheWorld/DataFlow.NET/docs/iCode-Extensions-Layer.md

-# iCode.Extensions Layer Documentation
+# DataFlow.Extensions Layer Documentation

-The iCode.Extensions layer provides a comprehensive set of extension methods that enhance the functionality of built-in .NET types, particularly focusing on `IEnumerable<T>` manipulation, string processing, and utility operations.
+The DataFlow.Extensions layer provides a comprehensive set of extension methods that enhance the functionality of built-in .NET types, particularly focusing on `IEnumerable<T>` manipulation, string processing, and utility operations.

 ## Overview